beefystick/workout/README.md

 # Workout Tracker
 Welcome to my workout tracker!
 This is a personal project designed to help you track and organize your workouts effectively.
 It combines my love for health and programming skills to create an application that simplifies the process of recording and monitoring any workout sessions.
 Whether you're a fitness enthusiast or just starting your fitness journey, the Workout Tracker is here to assist you.
+Webapp Preview can be found [here](https://youtu.be/AKpnQ3zCnUU).

 ## Features
 The Workout Tracker offers several key features to help manage fitness routines: